autogluon/autogluon/docs/tutorials/tabular_prediction/tabular-faq.md

 Yes!
 The only functionality that may not work is hyperparameter tuning with the NN model (this should be resolved in the next MXNet update).

+### Can I use GPUs for model training?

+Yes!
+Most of the models used by AutoGluon support GPU training, including LightGBM, CatBoost, XGBoost, MXNet Neural Network, and FastAI Neural Network.

+To enable GPU training, specify in [predictor.fit](../../api/autogluon.predictor.html#autogluon.tabular.TabularPredictor.fit) the argument `ag_args_fit={'num_gpus': 1}`.
+This will enable GPU training for all models that support it.
+Multi-GPU training is still experimental.

+For most of these models, CUDA will have to be installed and some models may need special installations such as LightGBM and MXNet to be compatible with GPU training.
+Refer to [installation instructions](../../install.html) for more details.

 ### What machine is best for running AutoGluon Tabular?

 As an open-source library, AutoGluon can be run on any machine including your laptop.
-Currently TabularPredictor does not benefit much from GPUs, so CPU machines are fine (in contrast, TextPredictor/ImagePredictor/ObjectDetector do greatly benefit from GPUs).
+Currently it is not necessary to use a GPU to train TabularPredictor so CPU machines are fine (in contrast, TextPredictor/ImagePredictor/ObjectDetector require GPUs).
 Most Tabular issues arise due to lack of memory, so we recommend running on a machine with as much memory as possible.
 For example if using AWS instances for Tabular: we recommend [M5 instances](https://aws.amazon.com/ec2/instance-types/m5/), where a **m5.24xlarge** machine should be able to handle most datasets.

 ### How to resolve memory issues?